-In the top right corner click ⿲ to choose the columns you want to see in reports: Order type, Courier, Time spent in “New”, Cooking time (if you send tickets to the kitchen), Time spent in “Ready”, Time spent en route, Total service time, Payment type, Area and Delivery cost.
+In the top right corner click ⿲ to choose the columns you want to see in reports: Order souce, Courier, Time spent in “New”, Cooking time (if you send tickets to the kitchen), Time spent in “Ready”, Time spent en route, Total service time, Payment type, Area and Delivery cost.

 Click Details ▼ at the bottom of the table to see the gross revenue for delivery.

 💡 Seeing how long the order was in the “Ready” status in the tabs Reports → Receipts and Reports → Employees → Couriers will help you understand how long orders are packed and how long the couriers did not pick up the prepared dishes from their locations.